 Prior studies on neuromorphic hardware and Spiking Neural Networks (SNNs) have highlighted their suitability for edge inference and continual learning in constrained environments \cite{kim2024exploring}.
 Platforms such as BrainChip’s Akida \cite{braatman2023neuromorphic}, IBM’s TrueNorth \cite{borra2024neuromorphic}, and Intel’s Loihi \cite{scrofano2024radiation} demonstrate ultra-low-power operation and support on-chip incremental learning, enabling model updates without full retraining.
 These features are advantageous for medical imaging tasks on edge devices.
 However, existing works primarily focus on general benchmarks like MNIST \cite{mu2019mnist} or CIFAR \cite{yang2022openood} and rarely address domain-specific challenges in dermatology \cite{sun2016benchmark}.
 Furthermore, in medical image contexts, edge Spiking Neural learning methods often suffer from catastrophic forgetting and fail to preserve performance on previously learned classes when new samples are introduced \cite{jenifer2023deep}.

-CNN-to-SNN conversion has become a common strategy to leverage mature CNN architectures—ResNet, DenseNet—for deployment on neuromorphic processors \cite{murugesan2019multidimensional}.
+CNN-to-SNN conversion has become a common strategy to leverage mature CNN architectures, including ResNet and DenseNet, for deployment on neuromorphic processors \cite{murugesan2019multidimensional}.
 Conversion toolkits, including Akida’s CNN2SNN \cite{varadarajulu2024enhanced}, deliver compatibility by quantizing weights and replacing activation functions with spike-based equivalents.
 While some studies report preserved accuracy on standard datasets \cite{srinivasu2021classification}, performance significantly degrades on small or imbalanced medical datasets due to batching overfitting, quantization noise, and inability to capture rare lesion features \cite{braatman2023neuromorphic}.
-Limitations in mapping CNN operations—such as batch normalization, global average pooling, and multi-bit activations—to spiking neurons further compound accuracy loss during conversion \cite{xing2019homeostasis}.
+Operations such as batch normalization and multi-bit activations require careful folding and scale management in integer-only conversion pipelines, and they are a frequent source of calibration error that can amplify performance loss on imbalanced medical data \cite{xing2019homeostasis}.

-In parallel, conventional CNN-based methods for skin lesion classification, such as those using DenseNet-121 \cite{chhabra2022smart} or Inception-v4 \cite{szegedy2017inception}, show high performance on benchmark datasets like ISIC.
+In parallel, conventional CNN-based methods, such as those using DenseNet-121 \cite{chhabra2022smart} or Inception-v4 \cite{szegedy2017inception}, show high performance on benchmark datasets like ISIC.
 Despite their effectiveness, these models necessitate continuous retraining on cloud infrastructure to address domain shifts, new lesion types, or demographic variations \cite{chen2024chip}.
 Such retraining incurs latency, high computational cost, and data privacy concerns \cite{moor2023foundation}.
 Moreover, general CNN models often fail to generalize to underrepresented conditions \cite{qin2021multi}, such as rare tumors or images from diverse skin tones, highlighting the need for adaptive and privacy-preserving on-device solutions.
 These limitations motivate the development of neuromorphic frameworks that maintain diagnostic performance while supporting incremental learning and efficient operation in resource-constrained settings.